alienskaterrr/dms1-bloggg/posts/week_five.md

 activity when attempting to purchase USBs such as this one, as they are practically impossible to obtain until you have recieved many qualifications.

-Below are the results of the html files in Visual Studio Code
+Below are the results of the html files in Visual Studio Code :-D